cstroe/spendhawk-elixir/BRAINSTORM.md

 ## How:

 1. Need to know how my much of my spending is mandatory vs. discretionary.
-2. Need to know much much I'm saving.
+2. Need to know much money I'm saving.
 3. Need to categorize spending, and see how much I've spent per month on each category.
 4. Need to set a budget (spending limit per category) for each month.